 vstore.
 The vstore, shared among all cores at the replica, implements the versioned storage layer.
 The vstore can be implemented either as a concurrent hash table (to support efficient gets and puts), or a concurrent tree (to support efficient indexing and range queries).
-Our implementation uses a hash table; other research has developed suitable multicore-friendly concurrent tree structures [28].
+Our implementation uses a hash table; other research has developed suitable multicorefriendly concurrent tree structures [28].

-The data stored in the vstore is augmented with a per-key version number, or write timestamp, wts, which is the timestamp of the transaction that most recently wrote the value of key, and a read timestamp, rts, which is the timestamp of the transaction that most recently read the value of key.
-(Since Meerkat serializes transactions in timestamp order, as we show later, wts and rts essentially track the largest timestamps of transactions that wrote and, respectively, read the value of key.)
-Additionally, each key maintains two lists of all pending transactions that accessed it. readers[key] stores the timestamps of all uncommitted transactions that wrote key and were successfully validated.
+The data stored in the vstore is augmented with a per-key version number.
+Additionally, each key maintains two lists of all pending transactions that accessed it. readers[key] stores the timestamps of all the transactions that were successfully validated but not yet committed that read key.
 Likewise, writers[key] stores the timestamps of all pending transactions that wrote key.
 These are used in Meerkat's validation protocol.

 trecord.
 As shown in Fig. 2, the trecord maintains a set of transaction records for recovery and synchronization.
 A transaction record contains the following fields: a unique transaction id (tid), the transaction's read and write sets constructed during the execution phase (ReadSet and WriteSet), a (proposed) commit timestamp (Timestamp) chosen after the transaction is validated, and the status of the transaction (Status).
-A transaction record also contains two additional fields, View and AcceptView, that are used to recover from a failure of the transaction's coordinator; these are not illustrated in Fig. 2.
+A transaction record also contains three additional fields, View, Accepted, and AcceptView that are used to recover from failure of the transaction's coordinator; these are not illustrated in Fig. 2.
 We discuss their use in Sec.
 5.3.